Top 5 Things to Consider When Choosing a Nail Course (Without Getting Overwhelmed)

 Personally I would hope that anyone using professional nail products in New Zealand is qualified to the full extent of their ability and budget – but at the very least, align your course choice with your goals.

 Do you want to work in a top salon, start your own home business, or simply do your own nails safely?
-The course you choose should help you reach that vision.

-If you want to work in a salon, think of your DREAM job and call them!
-Ask who they would recommend you train with and ask for a couple of options so you still have room to weigh up your personal priorities too.
+If you want to work in a salon, think of your DREAM job and call them.
+Ask who they would recommend you train with – and ask for a couple of options so you still have room to weigh up your personal priorities too.

-If you want a home salon, make sure your course (like ours) is nationally recognised.
-In some cities, you need a Health License to run a nail salon of any kind (including mobile and from-home) and Monaco Grads have zero issues getting these.
+In some cities, you need a Health License to run a nail salon of any kind (including mobile and from-home).
+Monaco Grads have zero issues getting these but that isn’t the case for every course.

 Not all courses are made equal but neither are all Nail Techs, and there is something out there to suit every goal.